GTM members benefits:

 Conlan O'Leary is Co-Founder and CEO of Sighten.
 Prior to Sighten, Conlan helped manage the structuring and pricing desk at Clean Power Finance, a leading residential solar financing platform.
 Conlan has a deep knowledge of the US solar marketplace with 6+ years working exclusively in residential solar financing and quoting software.
 Conlan has prior experience in technology and cleantech investment banking as well as environmental commodities trading.
 He is a graduate of Dartmouth College in New Hampshire and holds degrees in economics and philosophy.

-Prior to Sunrun, Eric was Co-founder of Alliance Memory, a legacy semiconductor startup, where he served as VP of Marketing and Operations.
-He holds a BA in Mechanical Engineering from Dartmouth College and an MBA from Mccombs School of Business at University of Texas, Austin.
+Prior to Sunrun, Eric was Co-founder of Alliance Memory, a semiconductor startup, where he served as VP of Marketing and Operations.
+He received a degree in Mechanical Engineering and Economics from Dartmouth College and an MBA from Mccombs School of Business at University of Texas, Austin.

 Tim Rochman is the Director of the Energy Markets at EagleView.
 His leadership in the energy market includes data solutions derived from aerial imagery in the Solar, Electric Utility, and Oil & Gas Pipeline industries.
 For Solar, Rochman is responsible for addressing and engaging the needs of PV Solar manufacturers and installers.
 Under his guidance, EagleView creates and delivers property centric data empowering stakeholders with remote site knowledge to facilitate proposal, design, survey and operations activities.